BNPI-DHTE/server-backup/readme.md

 system.
 It can archive the collected data and other important files, for example QField/QGIS project files.

-The application can create an archive from files filtered by list of extensions in a given folder and its subfolders.
+The application can create an archive from files filtered by list of filters in a given folder recursively.
 In a json file, you can add some options to the application.
 The name of the json file can be added as a command-line argument.
 The configuration file detailed below.